 The other benefit is that it can be done quickly.
-General anesthesia is what we use when the surgery must happen immediately due to an actual emergency (you’ll find people often say their baby was delivered as an emergency, but unless they were put under general anesthesia it likely wasn’t a “true emergency”).
+Use of general anesthesia is mainly what we use when the surgery must happen immediately due to an emergency situations (you’ll find people often say their baby was delivered as an emergency, but unless they were put under general anesthesia it likely wasn’t a “true emergency”).

 As you can imagine, anesthesiologists are trained to get people under anesthesia very quickly — which is important when seconds matter to you or your baby’s life.

 Regional Anesthesia for a Cesarean Section